SmartHomeGuys/DeskUp-Pro-Flexispot/README.md

 - We pulled together what we thought were the best bits from each into this project.
 - We decided to make this a yaml only version of the code to make it easier for non c++ programmers to understand and change.
 - We added a number of our own features to it such as improving the nudge button so it doesn't move its default of around 4cm which isnt really a nudge but one that can be configured by you to be alot less.
-- We reused some features from our popular DeskUp Pro RJ12 product and made the UI very similar including being able to configure everything from the UI instead of config, except for setting the device to cm or inches.
+- We reused some features from our popular DeskUp Pro RJ12 product and made the UI very similar including being able to configure everything from the UI instead of config (except for setting the device to cm or inches).
-- Enabled the web server/API so non Home Assistant smarthome users can use it too.
+- Enabled the web server and documented the API so non Home Assistant smarthome users can use it too.

 ## What is shown in Home Assistant
 <p align="center">